rolandsmeenk/HolographicStudio/README.md

 Use the T key to toggle the display of a parameter editor.
 The left and right arrow keys walk through all available parameters.
 The up and down arrow keys change the value of the parameter.
-Hold shift to while pressing up and down to increase the stepsize.
+Hold shift while pressing up and down to increase the stepsize.

 ###Clip Radius
 Clips the scene when the distance to the center is larger than this value.